 Minimum Cost of Living

-International students who require a Tier 4 visa to study in the UK also have to pay the NHS health surcharge of £300 per year of study, plus £150 (any additional period of 6 months or less is charged at the rate of half the annual amount) when applying for a visa.
+International students who require a Student visa to study in the UK also have to pay the NHS health surcharge of £470 per year of study, plus £235 (any additional period of 6 months or less is charged at the rate of half the annual amount) when applying for a visa.
 For more information, please visit our visa information page.

 Working in the UK

 International students who will be studying for more than 6 months are permitted to work for 20 hours per week during term-time, though this may be increased during the holiday periods.
-The Students' Association can help you find part-time work as well as offering other employment advice.
+Find out more about part-time work.
 Please note that this must not be relied upon as a means to fund your studies.
 Students coming to study for one semester only (less than 6 months) are usually not granted permission to work.